codess-aus/DP-100/Experiment.md

 **step_id** field to focus on a specific issue.
 This allows you to view details for a specific step.
 For example, you could query the logs for all entries with the same step_id.
 **parent_run_id** field to view logs for all steps over time.
 Pipelines are machine learning workflows composed of individual steps.
 By querying the parent_run_id, you can view information for all steps that are part of a run.

+The basic structure of a SQL query includes SELECT and FROM clauses.

+The **SELECT** clause allows you to specify the data you want, and a simple query usually consists of one or more table columns.

+The **FROM** clause allows you to specify the database tables that hold the data you need.
+When using the Apply SQL Transformation module, datasets are represented as tl, t2, or t3.

+If you are combining data from two datasets, you include the name of the first dataset in the **FROM** clause, and then use the **JOIN** clause to specify the second dataset.

+The **ON** clause identifies *the column that the two datasets have in common*, in this case, the departmentlD.

+The **GROUP BY** clause tells the module how to group data prior to applying the group function, in this case, the average function.